- Third quarter revenue of $14,524,000.

-Toronto– July 7, 2016 – Retained executive search firm The Caldwell Partners International Inc. (TSX: CWL) today issued its financial results for the fiscal 2016 third quarter ended May 31, 2016.
+Toronto, Ontario– July 5, 2017 – Retained executive search firm The Caldwell Partners International Inc. (TSX: CWL) today issued its financial results for the fiscal 2017 third quarter ended May 31, 2017.
 All references to quarters or years are for the fiscal periods unless otherwise noted and all currency amounts are in Canadian dollars.

 Financial Highlights (in $000s except per share amounts)